-Greet the parties you are working with warmly.
-Set up a welcoming environment

-Run a positive meeting - tell parents you appreciate their advocacy, even if you disagree with them

-Seek first to understand: Listen, Listen and then listen more

-Focus on problem solving, not personalities
+- ► Greet the parties you are working with warmly.
+Set up a welcoming environment. - ▶ Run a positive meeting tell parents you appreciate their advocacy, even if you disagree with them. - Seek first to understand: Listen, Listen and then listen more.
+Listening is your best tool. - Focus on problem solving, not personalities. - Start with the postives!
+There are always some on which you can focus.